hartkem/dotfiles/README.md

 ## Dotfiles

-Dotfiles for configuation of developer preferences on mac os
+Dotfiles for configuation of developer preferences on mac os.
+Uses gnu stow to sync dotfile for version control.

 ### Requirements
 - git